Bob O'Farrell: Baseball career

 In July 1924, O'Farrell suffered a fractured skull when a foul ball broke his catcher's mask.
-He had asked a club house attendant to bring him a newer mask however, not wanting to delay the game, decided to continue to play with the older mask when he was struck in the head.
+He had asked a club house attendant to bring him a newer mask.
+However, not wanting to delay the game, he chose to continue playing the older mask when he was struck in the head.

-He missed most of the season, and lost his job when future Baseball Hall of Fame member, Gabby Hartnett, played well in his absence.
-The Cubs decided to keep Hartnett as their starting catcher and traded O'Farrell to the St. Louis Cardinals at the start of the 1925 season for Mike González and Howard Freigau.

-O'Farrell experienced the highlight of his career in 1926 when he hit for a .293 average with a career-high 30 doubles, 7 home runs and 68 runs batted in as he helped the Cardinals clinch the National League pennant.
+He missed most of the season and lost his job when future Baseball Hall of Fame member, Gabby Hartnett, played well in his absence.
+The Cubs kept Hartnett as their starting catcher and traded O'Farrell to the St. Louis Cardinals at the start of the 1925 season for Mike González and Howard Freigau.
+O'Farrell experienced the highlight of his career in 1926, when he hit for a .293 average with a career-high 30 doubles, 7 home runs, and 68 RBI as he helped the Cardinals clinch the National League pennant.
 He also led National League catchers in games caught and in putouts.

 In the 1926 World Series against the New York Yankees, O'Farrell produced a .301 batting average, but is remembered for throwing out Babe Ruth trying to steal second base for the last out of the seven-game series as the Cardinals claimed their first-ever world championship.

-In November, he was voted the winner of the National League Most Valuable Player Award with 79 out of the possible 80 votes.
+In November, he was voted the winner of the NL Most Valuable Player Award with 79 out of the possible 80 votes.
 He was the first catcher to win a Most Valuable Player Award.